paulstn/SmarterTabSwitching/README.md

 ## Getting started/Contributing
 How to build our project, run it, and test it?
 See our [wiki](https://github.com/paulstn/SmarterTabSwitching/wiki) for information.
+Report bugs and other issues using the "Issues" tab.
+Make sure to check existing issues to avoid duplicates

 ## Functionality so far (working use cases):
 Unfortunately, the below features only work with tabs that are not new tabs (tabs without a website loaded) or internal chrome websites (like chrome://extensions).